movingfox/comfy-blog/README.md

     bundle install
     rails generate comfy:blog
     rake db:migrate
-    rake admins:permit

-The last command has to be run since we're creating custom models for admins to manage in the CMS.
-So the permissions for admins have to be updated correctly.
-If you don't see the correct sections in the cms admin panel under Blog, you could also try clicking "Sync" on the UI.

-**Important:** When creating a blog in the CMS admin panel, make sure to leave the 'Path' field blank.
-By default, the blog is under `localhost:3000/en/blog`.
-The path field can be used for other blogs in the future.
-However, it would be yet another parameter after `en/blog`, so for example, a second blog for a site would be under `localhost:3000/en/blog/second-blog`.

-The better approach is to just create one blog per site created in the CMS.

-<h3>Routes</h3>
-Make sure to add these lines in your `config/routes.rb` are at the bottom of the `scope ':locale' do` block:
+Add these lines in your `config/routes.rb` file:

     comfy_route :blog_admin, :path => 'admin'
     comfy_route :blog, :path => 'blog'

+**NOTE:** Depending on the setup of your app, you need to know where these routes should be placed wihtin the routes file.
+If you have a `locale:` scope, it should go on the bottom of the scope.
+Sometimes it's necessary to put these lines above the root path, so the blog posts controller is able to load the posts.
+Either way, make sure your app's routing is setup correctly, so that the blog can load.

+Finally, if you don't have an admin user set up already, run `rake admins:create && rake admins:permit`.

+When you login into `localhost:3000/en/admin`, make sure to click the "Sync" button to see the 'Blogs' section within the admin panel.

+**Important:** When creating a blog in the CMS admin panel, make sure to leave the 'Path' field blank.

 <h3>Views</h3>
-You should also find view templates in `/app/views/blog` folder.
+You should also find view templates in `/app/views/comfy/blog` folder.
 Feel free to adjust them as you see fit.

+If you want to use something other than our default comment form on the blog posts, you can remove the bottom part of the `/views/comfy/blog/posts/show.html.haml` that has to do with the comments.
+Also, you can delete the `views/comfy/blog/comments` directory.

 <h3>SEO</h3>
 **Important:** To make sure the SEO data for blog posts works correctly, you must add this within the `<head>` tag in your application layout file (written in haml, can be easily converted to regular .erb syntax as well):